xenify-io/litepaper/README.md

 ## ⭐️ Costs of Burning on Xenify

-The Xenify protocol enables users to burn XEN or YSL tokens to secure XNF from the daily XNF reward cycle.
+The Xenify protocol enables users to burn vXEN or YSL tokens to secure XNF from the daily XNF reward cycle.
 By participating in the burn process to acquire XNF, users will encounter certain costs such as transaction gas fees and the mandatory burn fee.
 However, the burn fee calculation has been carefully designed to not only ensure a transparent and consistent method for token burning but also reward users with an attractive discount of up to 75%.

 The burn fee formula is designed to consider various factors, including the timing of the burn during a cycle, the number of batches being burned, and their associated value.
 The best part?
 The more batches a user burns, the greater the discount they'll enjoy, with potential savings of up to 75% off for 10,000 batches during the first hour of every cycle.
 This creates an attractive incentive for users to undertake larger burn operations at earlier points in a cycle.

-By implementing this formula, we ensure that users receive discounts in proportion to the volume of a specific token (XEN or YSL) they burn.
+By implementing this formula, we ensure that users receive discounts in proportion to the volume of a specific token (vXEN or YSL) they burn.
 Furthermore, we are proud to emphasise that 100% of the burn fees collected are redeployed as rewards to veXNF holders, utilised to bolster XNF liquidity and support the ongoing development of Xenify.
 This approach not only encourages efficiency but also rewards our valuable contributors, while establishing a mutually beneficial ecosystem that ensures the continual proliferation of liquidity.
 Plus, with the maximum discount of 75% for 10,000 batches, the more users burn, the more they save!
 This exciting prospect not only offers substantial benefits for those who burn but also generates enhanced rewards for veXNF holders.

 But what exactly is a batch?
-A batch represents a fixed number of tokens, either XEN or YSL, required to participate in the burn process.
+A batch represents a fixed number of tokens, either vXEN or YSL, required to participate in the burn process.
 A single batch for XEN is set at a fixed amount and will vary depending on the XEN variant being burned.
 For instance, a single batch of bXEN on the BNB Chain has been set at 1,000,000,000 bXEN.
 Similarly, a single batch for YSL is set at a fixed amount of 0.1 YSL.

 The value per batch for a chain is established when Xenify is deployed, and will be dynamically based on the current price of the chain’s native token using the formula below: